sensidev/sensix-bootstrap/README.md

 │   └── states
 ```

 Example of `salt/masters/dev.yml`.
-Most of the exported env vars from the `install.sh` script are available, we use `envsubst` to replace env variables with their value.
+The script will create a symlink from the salt repo to the `/etc/salt/master.d/`

 ```
 log_level: debug